BS

 > symbolicated_crash.txt

-Here's a complete example of the symbolication process:
+Here's what a complete example looks like:

 # Set the developer directory